Skip to content

 Section 01

-What GEO actually is.
+What does GEO actually involve?

-GEO is the strategic work of making your content, your brand, and your entity findable and citable by generative AI systems.
+GEO is the work of making your content, your brand, and your entity findable and citable by generative AI systems.
 When a user asks ChatGPT, Perplexity, Google Gemini, or Claude a question, the model retrieves context from its training data, from live web retrieval, or from both.
-GEO is the work that ensures your content is in that retrieval set and formatted in a way that the model can extract, attribute, and cite.
-It covers structured data, entity authority, content formatting, source credibility signals, and technical accessibility for AI crawlers.
-The term was first formalised in academic research in 2024, but the underlying practices have been evolving since large language models started consuming web content at scale.
+GEO ensures your content is in that retrieval set and formatted so the model can extract, attribute, and cite it.

 Section 02

-How GEO differs from SEO and AEO.
+How does GEO differ from SEO and AEO?

 Section 03

-Which engines GEO targets.
+Which engines does GEO target?

 Section 04

-How to start with GEO today.
+How do you start with GEO?

 • Audit your current AI visibility across all major engines.